A Variational Inequality Perspective on Generative Adversarial Networks: More on merit functions

 \section{More on merit functions}

-In this section, we will present how to handle \emph{unbounded} constaints set $\Omega$ with a more refined \emph{merit function} than~\eqref{eq:merit_main} used in the main paper.
-Let $F$ the continuous operator and $\Omega$ the constraints set associated with the VIP
+In this section, we will present how to handle an \emph{unbounded} constraint set $\Omega$ with a more refined \emph{merit function} than~\eqref{eq:merit_main} used in the main paper.
+Let $F$ be the continuous operator and $\Omega$ be the constraint set associated with the VIP,

 When the operator $F$ is monotone, we have that $F(\vomega^*)^\top (\vomega - \vomega^*)\leq F(\vomega)^\top (\vomega - \vomega^*) \, , \; \forall \vomega, \vomega^*$.
 Hence, in this case \eqref{eq:VI_problem_weak} implies a stronger formulation sometimes called \emph{Minty variational inequality}~\citep{crespi2005MVI}: This formulation is stronger in the sense that if \eqref{eq:VI_problem_strong} holds for some $\vomega^* \in \Omega$, then~\eqref{eq:VI_problem_weak} holds too.
 A \emph{merit function} useful for our analysis can be derived from this formulation.
 Roughly, a merit function is a convergence measure.
 More formally, a function $g: \Omega \to \RR\,$ is called a \emph{merit function} if $g$ is non-negative such that $g(\vomega) = 0 \Leftrightarrow \vomega \in \Omega^*$~\citep{larsson1994class}.
 A way to derive a merit function from~\eqref{eq:VI_problem_strong} would be to use $g(\vomega^*) = \sup_{\vomega \in \Omega} F(\vomega)^\top (\vomega^*-\vomega)$ which is zero if and only if \eqref{eq:VI_problem_strong} holds for $\vomega^*$.
 To deal with unbounded constraint sets (leading to a potentially infinite valued function outside of the optimal set), we use the \emph{restricted merit function}~\citep{nesterov2007dual}: